 Proposed Costs

-Offeror’s Cost must be inclusive of all fees and charges (except where allowed by contract), including but not limited to fees or charges for shipping, delivery, credit card payments, and personnel.
+Offeror’s Cost must be inclusive of all fees and charges (except where allowed by contract), including but not limited to fees or charges for shipping, , credit card payments, and personnel.

 All costs proposed by Offeror must also be inclusive of the NASPO ValuePoint administrative fee.
 Proposed costs incorporated into a Master Agreement resulting from this RFP represent not-to-exceed pricing.
 Except as permitted below, pricing offered to Participating Entities and Purchasing Entities must be no higher than pricing set forth in the Master Agreement.